NetzwergX/netzwergx.github.io/_posts/2012-08-29-group-posts-by-month-and-year-jekyll.md

 			.
 		</ul>

-It can easily be seen that the whole nesting might get a little bit complicated, and as it turns out, getting the nesting of the markup right was indeed the major problem i faced, not grouping the posts.
+It can easily be seen that the whole nesting might get a little bit complicated.
+As it turned out, getting the nesting of the markup right was indeed the major problem I had to face, not grouping the posts.

 ### Grouping the posts
-How do i group the posts now?
+How do I group the posts now?
 Well, we can easily use the `|date:''` filter for that.
 Simply looping through the `site.posts` array and comparing the year of the current post with the year of the next post will give us the possibility to group posts by years.